dvrzan/dvrzan.github.io/Content/posts/2022/11/publish-cname-record.md

 ## Add CNAME to Resources

-You can't persist the **CNAME** record on the GitHub repository itself, because Publish force pushes and overwrittes the content.
+You can't persist the **CNAME** record on the GitHub repository itself, because Publish force pushes and overwrites the content.
 You can't add it to the **Output** folder in Xcode either, because when Xcode runs the build, it overwrittes the content of the folder every time as well.
 If you try adding it, when you run the build, it will get deleted.

 But, there is a way to persist the file on every build and make sure it gets pushed to your repository on every deployment.
 You need to add the **CNAME** record to the **Resources** folder.
 And you only need to do this once.